 According to MarketWatch there were over 14,000 drug, alcohol and other addiction treatment facilities in the United States in August of 2014.
-Statista puts that number at 14,399 in 2016 with the highest number of facilities in California and the fewest in Delaware.
+Statista puts that number at 14,399 in 2016 with the highest number of recovery centers in California and the fewest in Delaware.

 Now, the surgeon general said that 1 in 7 American adults will face substance addiction in their lifetime and on October 26, 2017 President Trump declared the opioid crisis a public health emergency.

 All of this information would seem to indicate a major opportunity and fierce competition.
 It would seem every rehab center would want to start marketing and advertising their services everywhere possible.
-The trouble for addiction treatment centers is that it isn’t a very easy straightforward thing.
+The trouble for addiction treatment centers is that even with a massive marketing budget, it isn’t a very easy straightforward thing.

 Marketing Challenges Rehab Centers Face